rticommunity/rticonnextdds-examples/examples/waitsets/README.txt

 Example Description
 -------------------
 This example shows how to use WaitSets to read data.
-To initalize the WaitSet, with a set of read and status conditions on which to wait, and attach them to the Waitset.
+To initialize the WaitSet, we define a set of read and status conditions on which to wait, and attach them to the WaitSet.

-Waitsets are completely independent of publishers.
+WaitSets are completely independent of publishers.
 For this example, we decrease the liveliness lease duration to trigger the subscriber's StatusCondition.

 Note that a WaitSet is a "top-level" entity, not one created by a DDS entity.